California Psalms

 29 The giants of forest and mountain take the potion by skin inhalation,

-suction, infusing themselves with sea blueness.
+intake, infusing themselves with sea blueness.

 30 The trees drink currents, the trees indulge.